ImperialCollegeLondon/RCDS-comm-line/README.md

     - 07 - Finding things
     - 08 - Nelle's shell script
 1. Open the first notebook in Anaconda or in Colab, we will go through either live or using videos.
+1. Keep doing so until you have seen all eight notebooks.

 Happy scripting!